John Lavery: Personal life

-Lavery was an orphan raised by relatives in Moira, Co.Down.
+Lavery was an orphan raised by relatives in Moira, County Down.
 Lavery's first wife, Kathleen MacDermott, whom he married in 1889, died of tuberculosis in 1891, shortly after the birth of their daughter, Eileen (later Lady Sempill, 1890–1935).

-In 1909 Lavery remarried, to Hazel Martyn (1886–1935), an Irish-American known for her beauty and poise, who had a daughter, Alice Trudeau (Mrs. Jack McEnery).
+In 1909 Lavery remarried, to Hazel Martyn (1886–1935), an Irish-American known for her beauty and poise, who had a daughter, Alice Trudeau (Mrs. Jack McEnery, from 1963 Mrs Denis Rolleston Gwynn) (1904-1991) from a previous marriage.
 Hazel Lavery was depicted in more than 400 of her husband's paintings.

-The sumptuous The Artist's Studio: Lady Lavery with her Daughter Alice and Step-Daughter Eileen, currently is in the National Gallery of Ireland.
+The sumptuous The Artist's Studio: Lady Lavery with her Daughter Alice and Step-Daughter Eileen, is currently in the National Gallery of Ireland.

 Hazel Lavery modelled for the allegorical figure of Ireland he painted on commission from the Irish government, reproduced on Irish banknotes from 1928 until 1975 and then as a watermark until the introduction of the Euro in 2002.
-The Laverys' marriage was tempestuous, and Lady Lavery reportedly was unfaithful.
+The Laverys' marriage was tempestuous, and Lady Lavery rumoured to have been unfaithful.

-Sir John Lavery died in Rossenarra House, Kilmoganny, Co.
-Kilkenny on 10 January 1941, aged 84, from natural causes, and was interred in Putney Vale Cemetery.
+Sir John Lavery died in Rossenarra House, Kilmoganny, County Kilkenny on 10 January 1941, aged 84, from natural causes, and was interred in Putney Vale Cemetery.